How Does the Photograph Help the Reader Understand the Text?

 - Align Tone and Tempo – Match the cadence of your prose with the rhythm of the image.
 A rapid‑fire news bulletin benefits from crisp, high‑contrast shots, whereas a reflective memoir may pair softer, muted tones with lyrical sentences.

-- make use of Visual Hierarchy – Use size, placement, and contrast to guide the reader’s eye, ensuring that key textual points are supported—not competed with—by the photograph.
+- use Visual Hierarchy – Use size, placement, and contrast to guide the reader’s eye, ensuring that key textual points are supported—not competed with—by the photograph.

 - Maintain Metadata Integrity – Include concise credits and source links beneath images.
 This not only respects copyright but also invites curiosity, encouraging readers to explore the story behind the frame.